Code-Institute-Submissions/L-Library/README.md

 ##User Stories

+User 1:
+Me and my friends have a book club and we meet once a month to disscuss the books we are reading or read already, sometimes we go on playing mind games about books or writers.
+I think the application like this would help us in any arguments as the search of books and authors gives the basic and quick results.

+User 2:
+I am a freelance writer and sometimes have to use a quick search just to confirm my assumptions on titles or authors, this site gives me an opportunity to easy find an answer.

+User 3:
+I am a passionate reader and this application is useful as sometimes I like to explore particular theme or subject matter and a keyword search let me find the books that I am interested in just by one click.

 ##Strategy

 The goal in the design was to make it easy to navigate as well as to fill it with a useful features